 CRITICAL ISSUE: ACCESS TO JUSTICE AND HUMAN RIGHTS

 Much remains to be done to heal the deep psychological wounds from Sri Lanka's long, brutal civil war, and we are committed to helping the county achieve long term peace and prosperity by strengthening institutions of governance and improving economic growth, security, and justice.
-Nearly five years after the end of the war, Sir Lankans are still confronting the daunting challenge of recovery.
+Five years after the end of the war, Sri Lankans are still confronting the daunting challenge of recovery.
 In the conflict-affected North and East, we support healing of the psychological scars of survivors of violence by improving the quality of service and clinical capacity of mental health psychosocial support providers.
 Our staff also continues to work with government agencies to provide a sustained response to people in need.
 Our local partners, active in either district, are respected for their clinical services, which offer counseling, medial care, physiotherapy, and relaxation techniques.
-Many of the psychosocial works and volunteers are themselves coming to terms with overwhelming loss, but are motivated to support heir communities as they consider this work to be a public service.
+Many of the psychosocial works and volunteers are themselves coming to terms with overwhelming loss, but are motivated to support their communities as they consider this work to be a public service.
 A counselor in Jaffna recently told us, "This has brought changes to my life.
 It has made me listen to others and their views; I respect other perspectives now."

 A tested program makes justice more accessible in the North and East